-As a mission of the Orthodox Church in America in the Diocese of the South under the omophor of Archbishop Nikon of Boston (locum tenens in the Diocese of the South), we are devoted to cultivating the Orthodox faith of the One, Holy, Catholic, and Apostolic Church.
+As a mission of the Orthodox Church in America in the Diocese of the South under His Eminence Alexander, Archbishop of Dallas and the South, we are devoted to cultivating the Orthodox faith of the One, Holy, Catholic, and Apostolic Church.
 We proclaim Jesus Christ crucified and risen, ascended and reigning at the Father's right hand in heaven, and ever-present by the power of the Holy Spirit in the Mystery of His Church.

 The Orthodox life is a daily pilgrimage of sorrow and joy, prayer and repentance: taking up our cross, denying ourselves, and dying daily to the ways of the world that we might learn to love God and our neighbor and come to share the life of God in Christ and the Holy Spirit.

 "Glory to Jesus Christ!
 Glory to Him forever!"

 Visitors are always welcome.